atelierspierrot/mvc-fundamental/README.md

     // the application mode in "dev , test , production"
     // you can test it with $app->isMode('dev')
     'mode'                      => 'production',

-    // set to `true` to transform errors in exceptions (with app rendering)
-    // this is automatically enabled in 'production' mode 'convert_error_to_exception'=> false,

-    // a temporary directory - the server user MUST have writing rights
-    // this will fallback to a system temporary directory 'temp_dir'                  => dirname($_SERVER['SCRIPT_FILENAME']).'/tmp/',

     // all these will overwrite the default app objects 'router'                    => '\MVCFundamental\Basic\Router',